This site requires JavaScript, please enable it in your browser!

 By michelman, with 23 replies.

-Last reply by michelman, almost 13 years ago:
+Last reply by michelman, about 13 years ago:

 thanks!
 I did what you said and it now works. changed the getOneIntersectingObject method to the getOneObjectAtOffset method.